mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 I've omitted the worst-case scenario from this comparison because the numbers are so high that they're meaningless.

-Sia-UI has a separate price estimation bug, but ironically, this additional bug makes Sia's estimates more accurate.
+Sia-UI has a separate price estimation bug that exacerbates the incorrect estimates, but ironically, this additional bug makes Sia's estimates more accurate.
 Sia-UI uses the overly optimistic pricesthe incorrect prices from the `/renter/prices` API and performs an incorrect calculation as [Sia-UI uses API prices incorrectly](https://github.com/NebulousLabs/Sia-UI/issues/775).

 ### Costs are unpredictable